kai-subramanian/kai-subramanian/README.md

 # ⚡More About Me

-I am a passionate, ever curious developer.I have a pragmatic and unique way of looking at technological endeavours; I personally believe that coding is an art.
-I am looking for a job at a company where I can contribute my skills for the growth of the organisation, learn new things and enhance my career.
+I am a geeky and ever curious developer.
+I am also an Open Source enthusiast.
+I have a pragmatic and unique way of looking at technological endeavours;  I am looking for a job at a company where I can learn new things and contribute my skills for the growth of the organisation.